IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## List objects in a specific bucket

 A `GET` request that is addressed to a bucket returns a list of objects, limited to 1,000 at a time and returned in non-lexicographical order.
 The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in {{site.data.keyword.{{site.data.keyword.cos_notm}}_notm}}.
-This operation does not make use of operation specific headers or payload elements.
+This operation doesn't use operation-specific headers or payload elements.

 **Syntax**